VasanthKumarTR/proxmox-templates/vSphere/Terraform/blog_terraform_vsphere.md

 - Learn how to integrate Terraform with CI/CD pipelines for automated infrastructure deployment
 - Explore more advanced Terraform features, such as modules and workspaces
 - Implement monitoring and logging for your virtual machines to gain deeper insights into their performance and health
+- Take your Terraform skills to the next level with our comprehensive [Terraform 101 course](https://tekanaid.com/course/terraform-101/)

 By embracing infrastructure as code with Terraform, you're taking a significant step toward modern, efficient infrastructure management that can scale with your organization's needs.